msgphp/symfony-demo-app/README.md

 ⚠️ Never commit secret values in `.env.dist` for non-dev environments.

-ℹ️ Consider standard "DTAP" environments (Development, Testing, Acceptance and Production) a best practice.
+ℹ️ Consider standard "DTAP" environments (Development, Testing, Acceptance and Production) a best practice

-> This template by default assumes `dev` and `prod` for respectively Development and Production.
+> This template by default assumes `dev` and `prod` for respectively development and production

-> If you follow a different naming convention this needs to be accounted for in various template files (e.g. `install.sh`, `Dockerfile`).
+### `devops/docker/`

+The `docker` directory holds all available application services.
+Each directory represents a single service, containing a `Dockerfile` at least.

+A `setup.sh` binary can be defined to setup the host system before building the service (e.g. pull in external sources).
+It is automatically invoked during build and may use staging environment variables sourced from `devops/environment/<env>/.env`.
+The current staging environment is identified by `BUID_ENV`.

+ℹ️ Consider a single service per concept, to be used across all staging environments and ensure a single source of truth, a best practice

 ## 0. Create Application